 Competencies

 The General Education Curriculum includes competencies in information literacy, quantitative skills, second language proficiency, and writing.
 The coursework required to demonstrate Information Literacy is established by each major field of study.
 Quantitative Literacy is established by completing two courses that are designated for this purpose as Q courses.
 One Q course must be a MATH or STAT course.
-Second Language competency is established by passing either 1) the third-year high school level course in a language other than English or 2) the second semester course in the first-year sequence of college level study in a language other than English.
+Second Language competency is established by either 1) passing the third-year high school level course in a language other than English, or 2) attaining a Seal of Biliteracy, or 3) the second semester course in the first-year sequence of college level study in a language other than English.
 Writing competency is established by passing two courses that are designated for this purpose as W courses, one of which must be in the major field of study at the 2000-level or above.
 First-year writing courses are prerequisites for W courses.

 Information Literacy Competency